ronin-co/blade/README.md

 In the rare scenario that you need to capture the `onClick` event of a link element yourself for other purposes, however, you can use `useLinkOnClick` to trigger the same `onClick` behavior that would normally be triggered for a `<Link>` component instance.

-For example, if a drag-and-drop system is used, it might want to overwrite the click handler and then choose to fire the user-provided one whenever it deems it to be a good idea, instead of the browser immediately firing it after `onMouseUp`.
+For example, if a drag-and-drop system is used, it might want to overwrite the click handler and then choose to fire the user-provided one whenever it deems it to be a good idea, instead of the browser immediately firing it after the `onMouseUp` event.

 ```tsx
 import { useLinkOnClick } from '@ronin/blade/client/hooks';